Student Life in Australia Explained: Are You Ready For It?

 2. Learning Style in Australia

-• Self-motivated study and reduced contact hours
+• Self-motivated study with reduced contact hours

 • Independent learning with minimal assistance